nozma-knows/nextjs-saas-starter/README.md

 1. Add the products and prices that you want
 1. Set up the required business information and links

-### That's it
+### You're all set!

-I know, that was quite a lot to get through, but it's worth it.
-You're now ready to earn recurring revenue from your customers. 🥳
+You're now ready to earn recurring revenue from your SaaS product! 🥳

 ## Develop locally